LLNL/raja-suite-tutorial/Intro_Tutorial/lessons/04_raja_forall/README.md

 # Lesson Four

-In this lesson, you will learn to write a loop using the `RAJA::forall` statement.
+In this lesson, you will learn about the `RAJA::forall` loop kernel execution method.

-The `RAJA::forall` loop execution method is a template that takes an execution policy type template parameter.
-A `RAJA::forall` method takes two arguments: an iteration space object, such as a contiguous range of loop indices as shown here, and a single lambda expression representing the loop kernel body:
+The `RAJA::forall` template method is specialized on an execution policy type parameter that specifies how the kernel will be compiled to run.
+A `RAJA::forall` method takes two arguments: an iteration space object, such as a contiguous range of loop indices as shown in this lesson, and a C++ lambda expression that represents the loop kernel body:

 ```
 RAJA::forall<EXEC_POLICY>( ITERATION SPACE, LAMBDA);
 ```

-We can create a `RAJA::TypedRangeSegment` to describe an iteration space that is a contiguous sequence of integers `[0, N)`.
+To describe an iteration space that is a contiguous sequence of integers `[0, N)`, we create a `RAJA::TypedRangeSegment` as follows:

 ```
 RAJA::TypedRangeSegment<int>(0, N)
 ```

-The lambda expression needs to take one argument, the loop index:
+The lambda expression takes one argument, the loop iterate index:

 ```
 [=](int i) { // loop body }